syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 {% endhighlight  %}
 {% endtabs %}

-I>  `AllowScrolling` should be false while defining Width in percentage.
+I>  The `AllowScrolling` should be false while defining width in percentage.

-## Min Width
+## Min width

-Min Width is used to maintain minimum width for the Grid.
-To enable Min Width, `min-width` should be defined.
+Min width is used to maintain minimum width for the grid.
+To enable min width, `min-width` should be defined.
 If the grid width is less than `min-width` then the scrollbar will be displayed to maintain minimum width.

 {% tabs %}